microcks/microcks.github.io/using/alternatives.md

 			<h3 class="arvo">Scope &amp; Audience</h3>
 			<p>
-				[WireMock](http://wiremock.org/) is much more a framework for writing mocks than a frontend tooling.
+				<a href="http://wiremock.org/">WireMock</a> is much more a framework for writing mocks than a frontend tooling.
 WireMock is indeed targeted to developers that want to rapidly generate mocks for the dependency they should be isolated from.
 As a consequence, WireMock is not really usable by a functional expert that goal is to deliver samples to be used across projects.
 Most of the time, it is used to locally redefined - in every project - the set of mocks developers may need from their CI process.
 			</p>

 			<h3 class="arvo">Mocking</h3>